nimh-dsst/labarchives-api/docs/source/quick_start/first_calls.rst

 Your First Entry
 ================

+This page shows the credential and authentication patterns used throughout the docs.
+It assumes you already installed a suitable profile from :ref:`installation`.

-Making a Client
+Create a Client
 ---------------

-To begin, you must instantiate a :class:`~labapi.client.Client` object, which will connect to LabArchives.
-You will need your API URL, Access Key ID, and Access Password.
-There are several ways to provide these credentials:
+Start by instantiating a :class:`~labapi.client.Client`.
+You can provide the API URL, Access Key ID, and Access Password in several ways:

 .. tab-set::

-   .. tab-item:: With .env (Recommended)
+   .. tab-item:: With ``.env`` (Recommended)
       :sync: env-file

       Create a ``.env`` file in your project directory: